ottofreaknot/Guardian-Protocol-/README.md

-# Guardian-Protocol-
+# Guardian Protocol

-Decentralized safety, protection, and transparency system powered by drones, mesh networks, and ethical tech.
+A decentralized safety and defense system using ethical drones, mesh networks, and survivor-focused technology.